Join the Steamboat Springs Soaring Association

 Steamboat Springs Soaring Association currently owns two Grob 102 single-seater sailplanes, perfect for club operation.
 These ships are designed to be your first single seat glider - easy to fly and land.
 Roberto and Steve put SSSA's N147SS into service June 15 and are very pleased with its gentle handling characteristics and spacious cockpit.
 The folks at Permian Soaring Association in Odessa, TX, contributed these ships and a tow winch to our club.
 Thank you Permian Soaring Association!

-Delighted to have the first Grob in service, we expect the second to arrive early July.
+Delighted to have the first Grob in service, we put the second in service in early August.
 Currently three club members have their own ships, so the club is already at a vibrant level of active pilots.
 Take a look up and you'll see us flying over Copper Ridge and Storm Peak.
 Come join the fun!

 In late July, heartened by the return of reasonably priced trainers to the marketplace, several SSSA members started planning how a group could purchase a trainer and lease it to the club.
 We need help with this effort, which could introduce many more people to the sport of soaring.